by Frank Hoogerbeets — 20 August 2013 (revised 14 February 2026)

 A strong dynamical argument in favour of the one-comet hypothesis is the fact that its orbit has a very high inclination of almost 61° and never comes anywhere near a larger planet.
 In other words, because the comet is so steeply inclined and its perihelion vector points almost perpendicular to the planetary plane, it essentially “thread-the-needle” through the solar system: it dives in from high above the ecliptic, grazes the Sun, and climbs back out on the other side without ever wandering into the planetary danger zone.
 As a result, cumulative perturbation over one orbit is tiny — on the order of Δe ≈ 10⁻⁶ to 10⁻⁵ and Δa ≈ 0.01–0.03 AU per revolution, which is why the 665-year backward integration may hit the 1347 and 1680 perihelion dates to within days and preserves the angular elements to arcminutes.

-If the comet survived its most recent perihelion passage in 2013, we may get the answer in 2345-2346.
+If the comet or a fragment survived its most recent perihelion passage in 2013, we may get the answer in 2345-2346.
 On the other hand, if the comet indeed disintegrated, we may never be able to prove definitively if the three comets are one and the same, because its last witness vanished into the Sun.

 References & further reading: